Transient trees in C

 on a tree, that tree becomes safe to pass between threads.

-Modifying a BST is pretty simple, but things get more hairy with complex data structures that have multiple, more involved update procedures (in contrast with a single tree_put
+Modifying a BST is pretty simple, but things get more hairy with

 Comments?
 Send them to